Breakfast Casserole

 - 1

 Roast the potatoes: Preheat the oven to 425°F and line a baking sheet with parchment paper.
 Place the potatoes on the baking sheet.
-Drizzle with the olive oil and sprinkle with the salt and several grinds of pepper.
+Drizzle with olive oil, sprinkle with salt, and several grinds of pepper.
 Toss to coat.
-Spread evenly on the baking sheet and roast for to 25 minutes, or until tender and browned.
+Spread evenly on the baking sheet and roast for 25 minutes, or until tender and browned.

 - 2